Intelligent electric valve actuation on China’s West-East Pipeline

 By 2006 the non-intrusive technology had been further developed by the introduction of bidirectional communication between the actuator and setting tool, enabling actuator configuration data to be retrieved and re-transmitted to other actuators, with the potential to save immense amounts of time when many valves require near identical commissioning settings.
-The data can also be downloaded on to a PC, fine-tuned or adjusted and then re-transmitted via the hand tool to the actuator.
+The data can also be downloaded on to a PC, fine-tuned or adjusted and then re-transmitted via the handheld setting tool to the actuator.

 Integral data loggers in each actuator record the commissioning data ‘footprint’ and subsequent valve operating information, including the torque profiles in both valve directions.
 Extraction and analysis of this data on a PC running Rotork IQ Insight software enables the accurate evaluation of valve performance and the identification of potential operational issues.
 Asset management programmes can then be planned with greater efficiency, eliminating the temptation to plan for over-cautious maintenance schedules.
 The risk of unexpected process interruptions is also minimised.
 Data can be downloaded by the handheld setting tool or with a laptop running the software directly linked to the actuator.

 In addition to pipeline isolating valve duties, intelligent electric actuators are also utilised for control valve duties at take-off stations that enable the gas to be transferred at a reduced pressure to downstream distribution networks.

 In this example, IQM modulating actuators control axial flow control valves in sizes between 100 mm and 250 mm.
 These Class 600 valves are described as the critical “first in line” valves that reduce gas pressure from the main transmission line operating pressure of up to 99 bar to the downstream distribution pressure of 25 to 45 bar.
 On the first pipeline alone more than 50 of these take-off stations were built along the route.
 (Courtesy Mokveld Valves.)